 If you haven’t read Larry Kim’s post on whether or not organic CTR impacts SEO rankings, I highly encourage you to check it out.
 One of the ways that Larry suggests raising CTR is by “combin[ing] your SEO keywords with emotional triggers to create irresistible headlines.”

-Our process for driving an increase in CTR is slightly different, but the goal is the same.
-We looked at historical PPC ad copy that drove high CTR for various keyword themes (knowing that users must have found something in the ad copy more enticing than those with lower CTRs), and plugged keywords with higher CTRs into our meta descriptions to make them more enticing to click on.
+Our process for driving an increase in organic CTR is slightly different, but the goal is the same.
+We looked at historical PPC ad copy that drove high CTR for various keyword themes (knowing that users must have found something in the ad copy more enticing than those with lower CTRs), and plugged keywords with higher CTRs into our meta descriptions to make them more enticing to click on within Google’s organic search results.

 - Step 1 – Choose Landing Pages With Lower Than Average CTRs Based On Ranking Position